devsk18/typify.js/README.md

 To create a typewriter effect for an HTML element, call the **Typify** function with the required CSS selector and configuration options.

+Place the below code in your html file

     <h1 id="typify-text"></h1>

+Place the below code in your javascript file

     const typingText = Typify('#typify-text', {
       text: ['Hello!', 'Welcome to Typify Library!', 'Enjoy the typing effect!'],